owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

     {:bars (map ->bar bars)}))
 ```

-We now have a very simple, but working generator.
-The average musician
+We now have a very simple generator.
+The average musician does not read music
-does not read music in the form of Clojure source code, though.
-We need
+in the form of Clojure data literals, though.
+We need rendering.
+I stumbled
-rendering.
-I stumbled across [Lilypond][lilypond], a music engraving program in
+across [Lilypond][lilypond], a music engraving program in the [GNU
-the [GNU Project][gnu-project].
-The input format is a TeX-like markup that is
+Project][gnu-project].
+The input format is a TeX-like markup that is simple to
-simple to generate, and the program can output stunningly beautiful scores in
+generate, and the program can output stunningly beautiful scores in PDF, PNG,
-PDF, PNG, and SVG formats.
-To keep the post focused, I will not include the
+and SVG formats.
+To keep the post focused, I will not include the rendering
-rendering code, but you can check out [the full source on
+code, but you can check out [the full source on GitHub][github-code] if you
-GitHub][github-project] if you are interested.
-[Score 9](#score-9) shows our
+are interested.
+[Score 9](#score-9) shows our previous result rendered with
-previous result rendered with Lilypond.
+Lilypond.

 {% lilypond Our generated 32 bars of music. %}
 {